amrvac/amrvac/doc/par.md

 optimal for all times.The parameter `ditregrid` is introduced to reconstruct the whole AMR grids once every ditregrid iteration(s) instead of regridding once in every iteration by default.

+### stretched_grid, stretched_dim, qstretch_baselevel, stretched_symm_dim, nstretchedblocks_baselevel {#par_stretched}

+We allow stretching of the grid, in combination with any coordinate system (cartesian/polar/cylindrical/spherical) you choose.
+You activate grid stretching by setting `stretched_grid=T`.
+You then have to decide which dimension(s) you wish to stretch, and for each dimension you can choose between unidirectional stretching, where the grid cells change by a constant factor from cell to cell.
+The factor for the lowest refinement level can be set by setting `qstretch_baselevel=1.01` (typical values are 1.01 to 1.05 or so, although any number larger than 1 is possible).
+Unidirectional stretching in the second dimension is thus activated by `stretched_dim(2)=T`.
+Another possibility is to use symmetric stretching, which is e.g. useful for setting up periodic domain problems or so.
+Then you select `stretched_symm_dim(2)=T` to make the second direction stretched symmetrically.
+You then specify how many blocks you want to have unstretched (uniform) in the middle.
+E.g., you may have set up 8 blocks in dimension 2 at level 1, and then you can ask nstretchedblocks_baselevel=2,4,6 or 8.
+Stretching can be useful for the radial coordinate in polar/spherical/cylindrical, or you can set the angle theta in 3D spherical to be stretched symmetrically, to leverage the CFL condition.

 ## Paramlist {#par_paramlist}